codehub-learn/containers-internal-showcase/README.md

-# Sample source code for the Kubernetes Fundamentals training
+# Sample source code for the Docker/Kubernetes training